-I passed my full license exam on the 1st April 2009 and a little over a month later, on the 8th May, I got my new callsign.
-That was the last step in the three tier ham radio licensing process in the UK.
+I got my full license on the 1st April 2009 and a little over a month later, on the 8th May, I got my M0TCX callsign.
+That was the final step in the three tier ham radio licensing process in the UK.

 My other UK callsigns include: M6CTU (Foundation License) obtained in May 2008 and 2E0CTX (Intermediate License) received in October 2008.